-The size of the scope identifier has been chosen so that it matches the sin6_scope_id field of the sockaddr_in6 structure defined in RFC 2553 [22].
+The size of the zone index has been chosen so that it is consistent with (i) the numerical zone index defined in [21] and (ii) the sin6\scope\id field of the sockaddr\in6 structure defined in RFC 2553 [20].

-4.3 Multiple InetAddresses per Host
+4.3 Multiple Addresses per Host

 A single host system may be configured with multiple addresses (IPv4 or IPv6), and possibly with multiple DNS names.
-Thus it is possible for a single host system to be represented by multiple InetAddressType/InetAddress pairs.
+Thus it is possible for a single host system to be accessible by multiple InetAddressType/InetAddress pairs.

-If this could be an implementation or usage issue, then the DESCRIPTION clause of the relevant objects MUST fully describe required behavior.
+If this could be an implementation or usage issue, the DESCRIPTION clause of the relevant objects must fully describe which address is reported in a given InetAddressType/InetAddress pair.